Aquasourabh/problem-solving-mindset/OOP's/Task_1.md

 #Q3 **Class:** While reading a class i stuck a Probelm as we know __init__ constructor used to intiliazed the objetcs what happens we do not use init
+Ans:When we use the __init__ constructor in Python, we don’t need to manually set attributes every time we create a new object.
+The constructor automatically initializes instance variables with the provided values and if we do not use __init__, we must manually assign values to each attribute after creating an object.
 ```.py
 class sourabh():
     def __init__(self,name,age):